 Start planning your warm-weather gardens now with a little help from an expert.

-Size: 3 feet tall and wide
+Size: up to 5 feet tall and wide

-Light: sun in morning, light shade in afternoon
+Light: sun or light shade

-Soil: moist, fertile, well drained
+Soil: fertile, wet or well drained

 Divide: Tubers can be divided in late fall or early spring.